-The Western out of pit dump (WOOPD) will continue to be used during Y1 YEM25 - Y3 YEM27.
-Overburden and interburden from West Pit operations will be emplaced at WOOPD.
-For Y1 YEM25 it is anticipated than another 9ha will be disturbed at North Pit operations.
-In pit dumping within West pit operations will continue as coal is mined down to the Hebden seams.
+The Western out of pit dump (WOOPD) will continue to be used during Y1 YEM26 - Y3 YEM28.
+Overburden and interburden from West Pit operations will be emplaced at the West Pit emplacement areas.
+For Y1 YEM26, it is anticipated that another 9ha will be disturbed at North Pit operations.
+In pit dumping within West Pit operations will continue as coal is mined down to the Hebden seams.
 The in pit dump will move in a northerly direction away from the Singleton Township.
-As the in pit dump reaches final landform, topsoil and subsoil material from the WOOPD and WS14 prestrip will be used to rehabilitate west pit south operations.
+As the in-pit dump reaches final landform, topsoil and subsoil material from the WOOPD and WS15 pre-strip will be used to rehabilitate west pit south operations.
 Material will continue to be dumped in South pit Tailings Emplacement Area 3.
-Emplacement Area 3 is currently being capped under a high risk activity.
+Emplacement Area 3 is currently being capped under a high-risk activity.
 Material from west pit operations will be used to continue dumping in the former south pit area.
-In the Camberwell Pit operations, mining will progresss in the southern section down to the Hebden seam.
+Emplacement Area 4 (MB19) is planned to commence capping on the southern portion of the dam during the forward program period.
+In the Camberwell Pit operations, mining will progress in the southern section down to the Hebden seam.
 The Dulwich block at the North of the Camberwell Operations will continue to be mined.
 In pit dumping will continue to backfill the Camberwell Pit as the mining progresses.